lldpd/lldpd/README.md

         # Or, for the latest version:
         brew install https://raw.github.com/lldpd/lldpd/master/osx/lldpd.rb

- 2. Build an macOS installer package which should work on the same version of macOS:
+ 2. Build an OS X installer package which should work on the same version of OS X (it is important to use a separate build directory):

         mkdir build && cd build
         ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
             --without-snmp
         make -C osx pkg

-    If you want to compile for an older version of macOS, you need to find the right SDK and issues commands like those:
+    If you want to compile for an older version of macOS, you need commands like those:

-        SDK=/Developer/SDKs/MacOSX10.6.sdk
         mkdir build && cd build
         ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
            --without-snmp \
-           CFLAGS="-mmacosx-version-min=10.6 -isysroot $SDK" \
+           CFLAGS="-mmacosx-version-min=11.1" \
-           LDFLAGS="-mmacosx-version-min=10.6 -isysroot $SDK"
+           LDFLAGS="-mmacosx-version-min=11.1"
         make -C osx pkg

-    With recent SDK, you don't need to specify an alternate SDK.
-They are organized in a way that should enable compatibility with older versions of OSX:

-        mkdir build && cd build
-        ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
-           --without-snmp \
-           CFLAGS="-mmacosx-version-min=10.9" \
-           LDFLAGS="-mmacosx-version-min=10.9"
-        make -C osx pkg

     You can check with `otool -l` that you got what you expected in term of supported versions.
+If you are running on ARM64, you can configure a binary supporting both architectures by adding `ARCHS="arm64 x86_64"` to the arguments of the `make` command.

 If you don't follow the above procedures, you will have to create the user/group `_lldpd`.
 Have a look at how this is done in